Understanding the Dog Laws of San Bernardino County

-If you have a dog or consider getting one, you should be abreast of the local municipal ordinances statutes where you reside.
-We're reviewing the Animal Laws and Welfare from the San Bernardino County Public Health Department.
+If you have a dog or are considering getting one, you should be abreast of the local municipal ordinances statutes where you reside.
+We’re reviewing the Animal Laws and Welfare from the San Bernardino County Public Health Department.

 Licensing Your Dog in San Bernardino County.